chenylk/School-District-Analysis/README.md

   ![new_school_summary](https://github.com/chenylk/School-District-Analysis/blob/master/Resources/new_school_summary.PNG)

   * Replacing ninth-grade scores effects:
-   1. The Thomas High School ninth grade math and reading scores were high amongst theirv ninth grade peers at other high schools.
+   1. The Thomas High School ninth grade math and reading scores were high amongst their ninth grade peers at other high schools.
 They ranked third in math and and fifth in reading.
 Removing their scores brought the overall average for the ninth graders in the district down.
    ![math_scores](https://github.com/chenylk/School-District-Analysis/blob/master/Resources/math_scores_bygrade.PNG)
    ![reading_scores](https://github.com/chenylk/School-District-Analysis/blob/master/Resources/reading_scores_bygrade.PNG)